nprapps/newscast.js/README.md

 * `onSenderStarted` is called when casting has begun.
 Here you should hide the "start casting" button and show a "stop casting" button.
 * `onSenderStopped` is called when casting has ended.
 Here you should hide the "stop casting" button and show a "start casting" button.

-When the user clicks the"start casting" button, call ``Sender.startCasting()`.
+When the user clicks your "start casting" button, call ``Sender.startCasting()`.
 To stop the cast, call `Sender.stopCasting()`.

 That's it.

-See the [simple example](http://apps.npr.org/newscast/examples/simple/) to see this in action.
+See the [simple example](http://apps.npr.org/newscast/examples/simple/) for a working example.

 ## Registering your application